toUpperCase78/toUpperCase78/README.md

 # Hello everyone!
 I'm Dogan Yigit.👋

-I'm an enthusiast of **data science, visualization, machine/deep learning, computer vision** and lastly, **backend programming**.
-Though it's a long journey to master everything thoroughly, I'm still eager to read, code and learn new things every day.
+I'm an enthusiast of **data science, data visualization, machine/deep learning, computer vision, web programming (especially backend)**, and **artificial intelligence (AI)**.
+Though it's a long journey to master everything thoroughly, I'm still eager to read, code and learn new things as much as I can every day.

-What have I done so far in recent years:
+### What have I've accomplished so far in recent years

-* **Programs:** Nearest neighbor simulations for proximity queries on two-dimensional surface (not limited to this one, many more to come)
+* **Softwares:** Nearest neighbor simulations for proximity queries on two-dimensional surface _(more different types will be uploaded here in the future)_
-* **Data Science:** Taken several online sources, obtained certificates for exploration data analysis, data manipulation, data wrangling, data cleaning, data visualization and still proceeding to add things to my toolbox.
-In the meantime, making analyses based on real-life data to consolidate them further.
+* **Data Science:** Data exploration (EDA) on selected datasets; feature engineering, data manipulation, wrangling, cleaning, visualization for gaining many insights.
+* **Machine Learning:** Train many different classification and regression models and used them to predict values (e.g. yearly salaries based on the personal attributes), later measured their performance & accuracy w.r.t. well-known metrics.
+* **Explainable AI:** Attempting to interrept (AI) models' execution steps with the tools that enable the explanation, such as LIME & SHAP.
-* **Image Processing:** Image manipulations, object tracking, human pose estimation, gesture recognition
+* **Image Processing:** Image manipulations, object tracking, human pose estimation, gesture recognition _(such repos will be uploaded here in the future)_
 * **Web Programming:** Understanding how frontend/backend sides are working together in a modern web application.
-Currently focusing on **backend** side more, doing Natural Language Processing (NLP) in the most efficient way, also machine learning model for value predictions.
+Mostly focused on **backend** side, uitlizing Natural Language Processing (NLP) in the most efficient way, also machine learning models when necessary.
 Furthermore, retrieving data accurately from database system with somewhat complex queries.
+Furthermore, this includes Python projects _(Django)_ for different development experiences.

+Recently, my focus is shifting into _Artificial Intelligence (AI)_ technologies.
+Hopefully, I'll be able to build my own AI-powered projects, with **RAGs, MCPs, agents, n8n**; whatever possible.

-_Besides, with my programming experience for over a decade, I'm planning to present more projects here with passion!_
+_With my programming experience for over a decade, I'm planning to present my projects here with passion!_

 <!--
 In the branch of Computer Science, I'm heavily interested in **Data Science**.
 In today's world, vast amount of data is being produced every day in digital environment and in the meantime, analyses should be performed in order to reveal valuable knowledge.
 Furthermore, the most optimal time and space complexities for the methods are necessary for fulfilling the needs efficiently; that's why, it is vital to get the hang of the state-of-the-art techniques, especially to conquer **Big Data**.